kswedberg/jquery-smooth-scroll/readme.md

   // speed can be a number or 'auto'
   // if 'auto', the speed will be calculated based on the formula:
-  // (current scroll position - target scroll position) / autoCoeffic
+  // (current scroll position - target scroll position) / autoCoefficient
   speed: 400,

   // autoCoefficent: Only used when speed set to "auto".